Properties of concrete: Physical changes

 At elevated temperatures, small cracks form and propagate inside the concrete with increased temperature, possibly caused by differential thermal coefficients of expansion within the cement matrix.
 Likewise, when water evaporates from concrete, the loss of water impedes the expansion of cement matrix by shrinking.
 Moreover, when the temperatures reach 57.3 C, siliceous aggregates transform from α-phase, hexagonal crystal system, to β-phase, bcc structure, causing expansion of concrete and decreasing the strength of the material.

 Spalling

 Spalling at elevated temperature is pronounced, driven by vapor pressure and thermal stresses.
 When the concrete surface is subjected to a sufficiently high temperature, the water close to the surface starts to move out from the concrete into atmosphere.
-However, with a high temperature gradient between the surface and the interior, vapor can also inwards where it may condense with lower temperatures.
+However, with a high temperature gradient between the surface and the interior, vapor can also move inwards where it may condense with lower temperatures.
 A water-saturated interior resists the further movement of vapor into the mass of the concrete.
 If the condensation rate of vapor is much faster than the escaping speed of vapor out of concrete due to sufficiently high heating rate or adequately dense pore structure, a large pore pressure can cause spalling.
 At the same time, thermal expansion on the surface will generate a perpendicular compressive stress opposing the tensile stress within the concrete.
 Spalling occurs when the compressive stress exceeds the tensile stress.